-Few bowlers have emerged to make a more sensational impact in the international cricket scene than Waqar Younis arrival at the end of the 1980s.
-Born in Burewala in the small city of Vehari region of Punjab near Multan, he was a day short of his 18th birthday when he was asked to make his Test debut against India, at Karachi in 1989-90.
+Few bowlers have emerged to make a more sensational impact on the international cricket scene than Waqar Younis’s arrival at the end of the 1980s.
+Born in Burewala in the small city of the Vehari region of Punjab near Multan.
+He was a day short of his 18th birthday when he was asked to make his Test debut against India, in Karachi in 1989-90.

 Only occasional form and Best of pals once, fitness troubles have hindered his career.
 In the same fixture as above, in Sydney, Wasim Akram became the first bowler in One-day International history to claim 400 wickets in a career.
 Waqar Younis joined Glamorgan on a two-year contract in 1997 and took a hat-trick against Lancashire a few weeks after making his debut, the first Glamorgan bowler to do so since Ossie Wheatley achieved the feat in 1968.

 He recorded his best bowling performance for the Welsh club in his first season, taking eight for 17 against Sussex, at Swansea as Glamorgan swept to the County Championship.
 Without a doubt, Waqar is an outstanding bowler.
 When Imran Khan recommended him to the Pakistan selectors, the captain had only seen him bowl on television.

 Since then he has refined Waqar’s run and action, taught him the fundamentals of the swing, and persuaded the Burewala Bombshell’ to make life as uncomfortable as possible for the world’s best batsmen.
 For a whole year recently, Waqar didn’t represent Pakistan regularly.